lei-cao/beego-in-action/en-US/beego-in-docker.md

 ![](../images/docker.link.hosts.png?raw=true)

-7. <a name="wire-up"></a>Wire dockers up togeter
+7. <a name="wire-up"></a>Wire dockers up together
 -----------------

 We are having Golang, Beego/Bee, Mysql, Nginx now.
-Let's start a new api project similar as the tutorial here [bee api applicatioin](http://beego.me/blog/beego_api) Video: [Youtube](http://youtu.be/w7RziV_Sn-g).
+Let's start a new api project similar as the tutorial here [bee api application](http://beego.me/blog/beego_api) Video: [Youtube](http://youtu.be/w7RziV_Sn-g).

 We will create a beeblog api and [Here is our database schema](medias/beeblog.sql)